edmundhung/conform/examples/chakra-ui/README.md

 | TagsInput | `TagsInput.Input` |
 | FileUpload | `FileUpload.Trigger` |

 The `onFocus` option passed to `useControl` performs this delegation.
-Native Input, NativeSelect, Textarea, Checkbox, and Switch already expose a focusable native control.
+Native Input, NativeSelect, and Textarea already expose their canonical focusable control.

-## Match Compound Interaction Boundaries
+## Match Chakra Interaction Boundaries

 Blur events bubble when focus moves between parts of NumberInput, PinInput, RadioGroup, Editable, TagsInput, and FileUpload.
 Notify Conform only when focus leaves the whole component: